 VINICUNCA RAINBOW MOUNTAIN – IS IT WORTH IT?

 Hell yeah, it’s worth it!
-Staring out over a mountain that is dressed in rainbow colours was a once in a lifetime experience and I am so glad I got to check Vinicunca off my Bucket List!
+Staring out over a mountain that is dressed in rainbow colors is a once-in-a-lifetime experience and I am so glad I got to check Rainbow Mountain Cusco off my Bucket List!

 HOW TO EXPERIENCE RAINBOW MOUNTAIN WITHOUT THE CROWDS

-From my own personal experience of being able to enjoy an uncrowded Rainbow Mountain with only my friends and our tour guides, I can tell you that it is most definitely possible!
+From my own personal experience of being able to enjoy Rainbow Mountain Cusco uncrowded with only my friends and our tour guides, I can tell you that it’s most definitely possible!

-WHAT TO EXPECT ON THE RAINBOW MOUNTAIN CUSCO HIKE
+WHAT TO EXPECT ON THE RAINBOW MOUNTAIN HIKE

 Now for some pros to joining a Rainbow Mountain Tour.
 The entire Rainbow Mountain trekking experience in itself is phenomenal and I urge you to appreciate the other surrounding landscapes in the valley aside from the famous Montana de Siete Colores.